Unwind (novel): Plot summary

 Risa and Connor realize Roland manipulates, lies, and uses fear as a means to get what he wants and create chaos.
 The two teens get sent to a large warehouse, full of other unwinds as a final stop on their journey.
 Here, they see about 60 other kids who are also being shuffled between safe homes.
 The teens are forming friendships and Roland is falling into a place of power.
 Roland and Connor become enemies in a power struggle.
-One day, Roland attempts to rape Risa in the bathroom, hoping to bait Connor into a fight.
+Roland attempts to rape Risa in the bathroom, hoping to bait Connor into a fight.
 His attempt fails, and Connor continues to avoid fighting him.
-The group of teenagers eventually make it to "The Graveyard," an airplane graveyard run by "The Admiral," a former admiral known as Admiral Dunfee.
+The group of teenagers eventually make it to the 'Graveyard', an aircraft graveyard run by the 'Admiral', a former Navy officer called Admiral Dunfee.
 There, teenagers are taught skills and put to work until they turn eighteen or need to be transported elsewhere.
-Roland, with a new motive to become the new leader, spreads rumors in order to make the teenagers at The Graveyard turn against The Admiral.
+Roland, with a new motive to turn the Graveyard against the Admiral and become the new leader, spreads rumors that the Admiral's unwound son 'Humphrey Dunfee' is being rebuilt from the parts of the teenagers at the Graveyard.
 Connor confronts The Admiral and discovers that the rumors about him are false.
 The Admiral explains that he had been one of the founders of the Bill of Life and the concept of unwinding.
-Because of this, when he himself had a troubled teenage son, expectations were high that he have his own son unwound.
-He did so but later regretted it, creating The Graveyard as a way to make up for his mistake.
+Because of this, when he himself had a troubled teenage son called Harlan, expectations were high that he have his own son unwound.
+He did so but later regretted it, creating the Graveyard as repayment for his mistake.
 The Graveyard is also acknowledged by the government as a compromise to keep runaways off the streets while allowing them to not be unwound.
-Connor and Risa decide to side with The Admiral, with Connor serving as his spy.
-Suspicions against The Admiral's motives led to the death of "The Goldens," a group of five teenagers who help The Admiral run The Graveyard, and Connor suspects Roland to be responsible.
-Lev arrives at The Graveyard and reunites with Connor and Risa.
-However, Lev decides to join a secret group within The Graveyard dedicated to destroying Unwinding facilities, known as harvest camps, rather than work in The Graveyard until he is eighteen.
-Lev becomes a "clapper", a suicide bomber injected with liquid explosive that can be detonated by clapping, alongside Mai and another runaway named Blaine.
+Connor and Risa decide to side with the Admiral, with Connor serving as his spy.
+Suspicions against The Admiral's motives led to the death of the 'Goldens', a group of five teenagers who help the Admiral run The Graveyard, and Connor suspects Roland to be responsible.
+Lev arrives at the Graveyard and reunites with Connor and Risa.
+However, Lev decides to join a secret group within The Graveyard dedicated to destroying unwinding facilities, known as harvest camps, rather than work in the Graveyard until he is eighteen.
+Lev becomes a 'clapper', a suicide bomber injected with liquid explosive that can be detonated by clapping, alongside two other Unwinds, Blaine and Mai.
+Clappers have a unique mindset revolving around chaos and destruction, and are hinted at being run by a wider terrorist organisation.